 Breast Cancer Staging

-It is ESSENTIAL to know the stage of your breast cancer because it helps your doctors to evaluate and plan your treatment options.
+It is ESSENTIAL to know the stage of your breast cancer because it helps your doctors to evaluate and plan your treatment.

 Staging depends on where the cancer starts and how much of the cancer has spread out of the breast to the rest of the body.
 The most commonly used staging system is based on the American Joint Committee on Cancer (AJCC) TNM system for both clinical (cTNM) and pathological (pTNM) findings.